KSPModStewards/RocketSoundEnhancement/README.md

 Replace and/or Add Sounds to Decouplers, Launch Clamps and Docking Ports.
 - RSE_Coupler

+EFFECTS Nodes - A Simpler non-layer version of RSE Modules for drop-in replacement of Stock AUDIO{} with full AirSim Support and a more direct Muffling Support.
+- RSE_AUDIO
+- RSE_AUDIO_LOOP

 ### ShipEffects & ShipEffectsCollisions
 **Physics based Sound Effects System**
 - Add sounds and assign it's Pitch or Volume to any physics variable available for each Vessel